seven5/seven5.github.io/tutorial.md

 (2nd parameter), in uppercase letters, to allow the receiver to discriminate based on the method invoked.

-In our new implementation of `resource/user_record.go` we now have a implementation of Allow that rejects our effort to GET the resource.
+In our implementation of `resource/user_record.go` we now have a implementation of Allow that rejects our effort to GET the resource.

 {% highlight go %}